 With Kota Kinabalu offering AirAsia’s Fly-Thru service, the airline has also seen a growing trend of guests travelling from the Asian region and Australia into Kota Kinabalu with Bangkok, Beijing, Shanghai and Perth the top cities for passengers connecting into Sabah for the past year.

-So.
 What Can I do in Sabah?

-Here are a few ideas to get you started….
+Some ideas to get you started….

 Climb a mountain